-Yes, we comply with the principles and requirements of the UK Data Protection Act (DPA) and the EU General Data Protection Regulation (GDPR).
+Yes, we comply with the principles and requirements of the UK Data Protection Act (DPA),the EU General Data Protection Regulation (EU GDPR) and the UK General Data Protection Regulation (UK GDPR).
 BridgeU takes its responsibilities to protect the security, confidentiality, integrity and privacy of your data very seriously, and continuously reviews and improves its technical and organisational approach to protecting data and privacy.

 Where can I find BridgeU’s statements on data protection?

 You can find our privacy notice, that describes how we process personal data we collect from you or that you provide to us, here.
 The privacy notice for students is written in clear, plain and age-appropriate language.
 You can also find our policy on cookies, which are small text files that a website may put onto your device in order to help provide service to you, here.
 We will inform you when we make any changes to these policies.